-- 3.1 Co-operate and comply with Children's Social Care for enquiries under section 47 of the Children Act 1989. - 3.2 Advocate that the Data Protection Act 2018 and GDPR do not prevent, or limit, the sharing of information for the purposes of keeping children safe; and this includes allowing practitioners to share information without consent Keeping Children Safe in Education 2023 (Page 30-32, paragraph 115-123.) - 3.3 Complete reports and attend, or ensure other relevant staff members attend, child protection conferences, core group meetings and other multi-agency meetings, as required. - 3.4 Liaise with other agencies working with the child, share information as appropriate and contribute to assessments. - 3.5 The school's information sharing policy is located ... and refers to confidentiality in line with 'Information sharing: advice for practitioners providing safeguarding services' (DfE, 2018).
+- 3.1 Co-operate and comply with Children's Social Care for enquiries under section 47 of the Children Act 1989. - 3.2 Advocate that the Data Protection Act 2018 and GDPR do not prevent, or limit, the sharing of information for the purposes of keeping children safe; and this includes allowing practitioners to share information without consent Keeping Children Safe in Education 2024 (Page 33-35, paragraph 114-122.) - 3.3 Complete reports and attend, or ensure other relevant staff members attend, child protection conferences, core group meetings and other multi-agency meetings, as required. - 3.4 Liaise with other agencies working with the child, share information as appropriate and contribute to assessments. - 3.5 The school's information sharing policy is located in reception areas/staffrooms and refers to confidentiality in line with 'Information sharing: advice for practitioners providing safeguarding services' (DfE, 2018).